-I am a Psychology PhD student at the University of California Berkeley in Tom Griffiths’ Computational Cognitive Science Lab.
-Previously, I researched intuitive physics in Josh Tenenbaum’s Computational Cognitive Science Group at MIT.
+Beginning in November 2017, I am Research Scientist at DeepMind.
+I completed my PhD in Psychology at UC Berkeley in Tom Griffiths’ Computational Cognitive Science Lab.
+Before that, I researched intuitive physics in Josh Tenenbaum’s Computational Cognitive Science Group at MIT.